Furman hosts Milton and East Tennessee State - WTOP News

 Travelers Rest, South Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: East Tennessee State visits Furman after Braylyn Milton scored 21 points in East Tennessee State’s 48-46 loss to the Chattanooga Mocs.
+BOTTOM LINE: East Tennessee State faces Furman after Braylyn Milton scored 21 points in East Tennessee State’s 48-46 loss to the Chattanooga Mocs.

-The Paladins are 6-1 in home games.
-Furman leads the SoCon in rebounding, averaging 36.0 boards.
-Kate Johnson leads the Paladins with 7.1 rebounds.
+The Paladins have gone 6-1 in home games.
+Furman ranks second in the SoCon with 14.5 assists per game led by Tate Walters averaging 4.0.

 The Buccaneers are 2-3 against SoCon opponents.
-East Tennessee State is 1-2 in games decided by less than 4 points.
+East Tennessee State is 1-2 in games decided by 3 points or fewer.

-Furman makes 42.2% of its shots from the field this season, which is 4.3 percentage points higher than East Tennessee State has allowed to its opponents (37.9%).
-East Tennessee State averages 59.3 points per game, 3.4 fewer than the 62.7 Furman gives up to opponents.
+Furman averages 69.9 points, 14.9 more per game than the 55.0 East Tennessee State gives up.
+East Tennessee State averages 59.3 points per game, 3.4 fewer than the 62.7 Furman allows.

+The Paladins and Buccaneers meet Thursday for the first time in conference play this season.

+TOP PERFORMERS: Walters is scoring 13.0 points per game and averaging 4.2 rebounds for the Paladins.
+Sydney Ryan is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Paladins: 4-6, averaging 66.5 points, 34.4 rebounds, 15.2 assists, 8.6 steals and 2.2 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 65.2 points per game.